Dhghomon/easy_rust/README.md

 }
 ```

-Or even more simply, remove the type declarations.
-Rust will choose types that can add together.
+Or even more simply, remove the type declarations. ("to declare a type" = "to tell Rust to use the type") Rust will choose types that can add together.

 ```rust
 fn main() {